MISELLO/advent_of_code/README.md

 ## Thanks

+First of all, thanks to [Guillem](https://github.com/guillem) to introduce me to this amazing anual challenge.
-Many thanks to [Eric Wastl](http://was.tl/) and all his team.
+Also thanks to [Eric Wastl](http://was.tl/) and all his team.
 Without you this would not be possible.

-And if the reader has the chance, you should [support](https://adventofcode.com/support) him directly.
+And if the reader has the chance, you should [support](https://adventofcode.com/support) the creator directly.